At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your relevant veterinary experience, particularly in clinical care, anaesthesia, and surgery.
-Emphasise any specific skills or training related to laboratory animal medicine, as well as your eligibility for RCVS membership.
+Tailor Your CV: Make sure your CV highlights your relevant veterinary experience, especially in clinical care, anaesthesia, and surgery.
+Emphasise any work with diverse species and your eligibility for RCVS membership.

-Craft a Compelling Cover Letter: In your cover letter, express your passion for animal welfare and your interest in advancing veterinary medicine.
-Mention how your background aligns with the responsibilities of the role and your eagerness to work in a collaborative environment.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for animal welfare and your interest in advancing veterinary medicine.
+Mention specific experiences that demonstrate your collaborative mindset and communication skills.

 How to prepare for a job interview at S3 Science Recruitment